Comparison of Bowflex Models

 All Bowflex home gyms have a leg developer attachment for doing leg curls and leg extensions.
 All models except the Bowflex Revolution have a lat tower or the option of adding one; the Revolution has two separate high pulleys instead.
 Additional optional attachments include a preacher-curl platform and gym-style ab attachment.

-Although Bowflex home gyms are meant to save space over a full rack of dumbbells or a number of weight training machines, they’re still quite sizable and don’t fold up to save space.
+Although Bowflex home gyms are meant to save space over a full rack of dumbbells or a number of weight training machines, they are still quite sizable and do not fold up to save space.
 Be prepared for your Bowflex home gym to become a permanent fixture, wherever you place it.
 The home gyms are 72 to 83 inches tall, 58 to 112 inches long and 38 to 49 inches wide.

 Maximum User Weight